Robby Borton, MSW, LCSW

 Therapeutic Modalities:

-Cognitive Behavioral Therapy (CBT), Working with parents for parent training/coaching/support, Family Therapy, Couples Therapy, Group Therapy, Narrative Therapy, Play Therapy, Motivational Interviewing, Social Skills Training
+Cognitive Behavioral Therapy (CBT), Working with parents for parent training, coaching, and support, Family Therapy, Couples Therapy, Group Therapy, Narrative Therapy, Play Therapy, Motivational Interviewing, Social Skills Training

-I love meeting each young person I work with and walking alongside them as they grow and build a new future for themselves.
-Just as importantly, I believe in listening to and learning from parents’ experiences, while also supporting them as they learn about their child and become the parent they want to be for their child.
+My approach centers on meeting each young person where they are, walking alongside them as they navigate growth and build their future.
+Equally important, I deeply value listening to and learning from parents’ experiences, offering support as they understand their child more fully and evolve into the parent they aspire to be.

-Most recently, I was a School Therapist at Malcolm X Elementary School in Berkeley where I learned to navigate the school system and to support children and their caregivers to cope with and heal from trauma, grief, difficult transitions, pandemic related mental health challenges, and other issues.
-Prior to working at Malcolm X Elementary, I taught at Berkeley High School and Willard Middle School and worked in after school programs throughout Berkeley where I built community in the classroom around values of inclusion and kindness.
+Prior to my current role, I served as a School Therapist at Malcolm X Elementary in Berkeley, where I gained invaluable experience navigating the complexities of the school system and supporting children and their caregivers through trauma, grief, difficult transitions, and pandemic-related mental health challenges.
+Before that, I taught at Berkeley High School and Willard Middle School, and worked in after-school programs across Berkeley, consistently fostering communities built on inclusion and kindness.